 In recent weeks I have along with others observed criticism from many types of Christian to others, both in print and digital.
 It is so sad.
 Some justify their criticism by saying what Jesus would or wouldn’t say or do, what car he might drive or what house he might live in.
 How would we know for certain how he would have ministered in a globalized world.

-Sadly defense and attack have dominated the exchanges.
+Sadly, defence and attack have dominated the exchanges.

-So what might Jesus have said.
+So what might Jesus have said?

 John came with a message of sacrifice and fasting, walking on foot, living in the wild, he was singing soul and he had an important and prophetic role to play.

 Jesus came with a message of abundance and enjoying the good things of life, he sang the songs of a party and made wine for wedding guests.
 He said you don’t fast when the bridegroom is at the party.